calebpower/LiarsDiceBotTourney/README.md

 ## How to run things

+We use [uv](https://github.com/astral-sh/uv) to handle running scripts now, which means you don't need to manually install any dependencies.
+As long as you have `uv` installed, it'll automatically spin up a temporary virtual environment and grab everything it needs when you launch a script.

-`python3 client/run_client.py localhost testBots/random.py` will run a bot on the local network.
+`./client/run_client.py localhost testBots/random.py` will run a bot on the local network.
 To connect to a shared game server replace `localhost` with the host IP.
 To run your own bot replace `testBots/random.py` with a path to any file that defines registry data and calculateMove.

-`python3 client/readable_game_log.py -a localhost:5556` will print game logs as they are received.
+`./client/readable_game_log.py -a localhost:5556` will print game logs as they are received.
 You can filter by bot or player, or only print summaries.
 Most of these scripts use argparse so you see what arguments are supported with `--help`.

-`python3 server/run_server.py localhost server/server_config.json` will run the default server locally.
-This opens a port 5555 for bots to connect to and broadcasts logs on port 5556. `python3 testBots/start_test_bots.py` kicks off four (intentionally bad) test bots to run a tournament.
+`./server/run_server.py localhost server/server_config.json` will run the default server locally.
+This opens a port 5555 for bots to connect to and broadcasts logs on port 5556. `./testBots/start_test_bots.py` kicks off four (intentionally bad) test bots to run a tournament.

-`python3 data/simple_real_time_plotter` plots scores from the last 10 tournies in real time.
-You need to have the logs pulled locally for this to work. `pyhon3 data/plot_history.py` does the same as a one shot.
+`./data/simple_real_time_plotter.py` plots scores from the last 10 tournies in real time.
+You need to have the logs pulled locally for this to work. `./data/plot_history.py` does the same as a one shot.
 Either is a good jumping off point for your own data proc.

-`python3 server/process_logs.py` will ingest jsons in parquets if you are downloading all of the json files locally and running your own data processing.
+`./server/process_logs.py` will ingest jsons in parquets if you are downloading all of the json files locally and running your own data processing.

+`./data/run_esoteric_scoreboard.py <api_host> <zmq_address>` runs the live scoreboard on the traffic light display.
+It automatically calculates the timing between data blasts from the server, updates the standings (rounded to the nearest tenth), scrolls the marquee using a custom pixel font, and plays an animation of dice being poured out during the intermission gap.
+Make sure your `API_KEY` is exported to your terminal session before running it.

+Supported arguments:
+ - `-k`, `--insecure`: Bypasses SSL certificate verification step if your internal server is using self-signed certs.
+ - `--udp-host`: Useful if the API is hidden behind a proxy firewall that eats raw UDP frames; lets you route frames directly to the display backend IP.
+ - `--display-ids`: Comma-separated display IDs (defaults to 1,2,3).
+ - `--fps`: Locks the rendering loop rate (defaults to 30).

 ## Schemas